How to Hang Window Boxes on Vinyl, Wood, Stucco, and Brick

 How to Select a Window Box Container

-Before you hang flower window boxes on the exterior of your home, you first need to select a window box container design that you really like.
+Before you hang flower window boxes on the exterior of your home, you first need to select a window box container design.

 Window boxes look nice when they’re the same length as the windows you hang them under or when they’re just slightly longer than the windows.